Mashmelon/AI-JOURNEY/AI journey/README.md

 To build AI systems that solve real-world problems and create meaningful impact.

-⭐ Follow my journey as I grow into an AI Engineer!JOUNEY TO BECOME AN AI ENGINEER
+⭐ Follow my journey as I grow into an AI Engineer!